Madhubanti Bagchi

-Madhubanti Bagchi (/bn/) is an Indian singer and composer musician.
-A disciple of the Agra Gharana, her repertoire includes the genres of Indian classical, pop and playback singing.
+Madhubanti Bagchi is an Indian playback singer and composer.
+Trained in the Agra Gharana tradition, she works primarily in Bollywood.

+Early life and training

+Madhubanti was born into a Bengali Brahmin family in Balurghat, West Bengal, India.
+She began her formal musical education early in childhood, training in the third standard under the noted Agra gharana exponent Shrimati Subhra Guha.
+Her classical foundation strongly influences her contemporary playback style, especially her work in semi–classical and emotive genres.

+Before her playback debut, she was a member of the Bengali band Mrittika.

+Music Career

-Madhubanti performs as a playback singer for Bollywood films and other Indian film industries.
-She has collaborated with leading composers like Pritam, Amit Trivedi, Sachin-Jigar, Debojyoti Mishra, Sanjay Leela Bhansali, Shekhar Ravjiani, Shantanu Moitra and has rendered her voice in Hindi films such as Uunchai (2022), Doctor G (2022), Good Luck Jerry (2022), Hum Do Hamare Do (2021), Laxmii (2020), Love Aaj Kal (2020), Stree 2 (2024) and Heeramandi (2024).
+Bagchi became active in Bollywood in the 2010s.
+She has recorded for leading Bollywood composers including Pritam, Amit Trivedi, Sachin–Jigar, Debojyoti Mishra, Sanjay Leela Bhansali, Shekhar Ravjiani and Shantanu Moitra.
+Her notable Hindi film songs include tracks from Uunchai (2022), Doctor G (2022), Good Luck Jerry (2022), Hum Do Hamare Do (2021), Laxmii (2020), Love Aaj Kal (2020), Stree 2 (2024) and Heeramandi (2024).

-She has left a mark of her craft in the Bengali film industry with songs in films like Kuler Achaar (2022), Boudi Canteen (2022), Shah Jahan Regency (2019), Ahare Mon (2018), Shob Bhooturey (2017), Gangster (2016), Shudhu Tomari Jonyo (2015) and Ami Aar Amar Girlfriends (2013).
+She has also worked in the Bengali film industry, contributing to films such as Kuler Achaar (2022), Boudi Canteen (2022), Shah Jahan Regency (2019), Ahare Mon (2018), Shob Bhooturey (2017), Gangster (2016), Shudhu Tomari Jonyo (2015) and Ami Aar Amar Girlfriends (2013).

-In 2022, she also featured in the first season of Coke Studio Bangla.
-The song "Aaj Ki Raat" from Stree 2 has garnered 2 Billion+ views on YouTube.
+In 2022, she appeared on Coke Studio Bangla.
+Her song "Aaj Ki Raat" from Stree 2 crossed 2 billion YouTube views.